Dealey Divsion USNSCC

 receive;

-2. Each cadet will identify by PHONETIC ALPHABEI:
+2. Each cadet will identify by PHONETIC ALPHABET:

 a.
 Five (5) letter flags;